 Next, you need to install some useful plugins for WordPress.
 Plugins are tools that provide additional functionality to your application.

 Plugins are ways to extend and add to the functionality that already exists in WordPress.

 The core of WordPress is designed to be lean and lightweight, to maximize flexibility and minimize code bloat.
 Plugins then offer custom functions and features so that each user can tailor their site to their specific needs.

 Now your WordPress site has almost completed, I think you should concern about WordPress Security.

 WordPress itself is a very secure platform.
 However, in some cases, WordPress blogs are compromised because of their outdated core files and/or plugins which might be traceable and it’s an open invitation to hackers.

 Adding pages to your website helps in segmenting your content.
-With putting pages, you can customize them too and have specific templates done Pages can be made to be part of the Contact Us requirement or a landing page.
+By putting pages, you can customize them too and have specific templates done Pages can be made to be part of the Contact Us requirement or a landing page.

 The most important of all would be content.
 Content should be full of value and for your readers.
 There are thousands and thousands of websites that may be similar to yours and what would set you apart is the content that you share with your audience.
 Highly popular and widely read are tutorials, how to’s, Getting to know your audience is critical in choosing the best content for your blog.